lynxlab/ckanext-oaks/README.md

 ckanext-oaks
 ============

-CKAN extension to categorize dataset according to EUROVOC, and to comunicate with OpenRefine API
+CKAN extension to categorize dataset according to EUROVOC, and to integrate cvskit in order to check and refine the csv resuource